currenttech/react-exercise/README.md

 ## Goal

 * Build a React application that utilizes both endpoints found below
-* Email your completed project link to `craig.andersen@current.tech`
+* Email your completed project link to your company contact.

 # Installation